devopsdays/devopsdays-web/utilities/docs/workflow/README.md

 <!-- /MDTOC -->

-It's super helpful to run your own, event-level, GitHub project for `devopsdays-web` to make changes there, and then push the pull request up to the main repo.
+It's super helpful to run your own, event-level, GitHub fork of the main repository for `devopsdays-web` to make changes there, and then push the pull request up to the main repo.

 We suggest that you follow the same process that we do for the main repo, which would be as follows:

 1. Make your changes in a branch.
 Push that branch up to your repo.
 2. Submit a pull request in your own repo against your own master.
 Make sure that the deploy previews look good!
-3. If everything looks good to you, merge them into your own master just to make sure that the full build works (there are steps that occur in a build to master that do not occur in a branch deploy)
+3. If everything looks good to you, merge them into your own master just to make sure that the full build works (for example, in the build to master, Netlify will run various Gulp tasks to retinafy images, minify html, etc. View the tasks in the `gulp` directory if you're curious).
 4. If everything still looks awesome, submit a PR from your `master` branch to `devopsdays/devopsdays-web`.

 ## Organization Setup